Atomic Heritage Foundation

-The Atomic Heritage Foundation (AHF) is a nonprofit organization originally based in Washington, DC, dedicated to the preservation and interpretation of the Manhattan Project and the Atomic Age and its legacy.
+The Atomic Heritage Foundation (AHF) is a nonprofit organization originally based in Washington, DC, dedicated to the preservation and interpretation of the Manhattan Project, the Atomic Age, and its legacy.
 Founded by Cynthia Kelly in 2002, the Foundation's stated goal is, "to provide the public not only a better understanding of the past but also a basis for addressing scientific, technical, political, social and ethical issues of the 21st century."
 AHF works with Congress, the Department of Energy, the National Park Service, state and local governments, nonprofit organizations and the former Manhattan Project communities to preserve and interpret historic sites and develop useful and accessible educational materials for veterans, teachers, and the general public.
 In June 2019, the Atomic Heritage Foundation and the National Museum of Nuclear Science & History signed an agreement that granted stewardship of the Atomic Heritage Foundation website and all of the AHF's physical collections to the museum.
 The Atomic Heritage Foundation website is now run by the National Museum of Nuclear Science & History.
-Additionally, the museum now houses the Atomic Heritage Foundation's physical collections which will eventually be integrated into the Nuclear Museum's own collection.
+Additionally, the museum now houses the Atomic Heritage Foundation's physical collections which have been integrated into the Nuclear Museum's own collection.

 Voices of the Manhattan Project

-In November 2012, the Atomic Heritage Foundation (AHF) and the Los Alamos Historical Museum launched a new website, "Voices of the Manhattan Project" featuring their oral history collections.
-Together AHF and the Los Alamos Historical Museum have collected hundreds of oral histories over the years.
+In November 2012, the Atomic Heritage Foundation (AHF) and the Los Alamos Historical Museum launched the "Voices of the Manhattan Project" website to feature their oral history collections.
+Together the AHF and the Los Alamos Historical Museum worked to collect oral histories until the historical society discontinued their participation.
+Sometime after 2020, the Los Alamos Historical Society removed access to several of the interviews in their original collection of twelve oral histories that were housed on their YouTube channel.
+Attempts by the National Museum of Nuclear Science & History to regain this access have so far been unsuccessful.

 The interviews offer a variety of perspectives on the project.
-Some Native Americans discuss the government’s displacement of the tribes from their ancestral lands in Hanford, Washington.
+Some Native Americans discuss the government's displacement of the tribes from their ancestral lands in Hanford, Washington.
 In others, Pueblo Indians in New Mexico talk about the impact of the government project on their ancestral traditions and economy.
 Veterans recall blowing off steam by hiking and skiing in Los Alamos, dancing and bowling in Oak Ridge, and engaging in a meatball mess hall battle in Hanford.
 The veterans recalls the top scientists and personnel involved in the project, including J. Robert Oppenheimer, Leslie R. Groves, Enrico Fermi, and Leo Szilard.

 The site features interviews with a number of well-known Manhattan Project veterans, including General Leslie Groves and Edward Teller.